lennard134/TicketToRideLAMAS/index.md

      </div>
 </div>

 Skipping one turn, we now highlight another reduction of the Kripke model caused by various claimed connections.
 In this round, Agent 0 claims the connection Zurich - Venezia for its route card Brest - Venezia.
 Agent 1 draws train cards.
 Agent 2 claims the connection Zagrab - Wien for its route card Paris - Zagrab (*Fig. 10*).

-The claim by Agent 0 means it is now publicly known that they either have route card Zurich - Brindisi, or route card Brest - Venezia.
-The claimed connection by Agent 2 reveal that they either have Paris - Zagrab, or Zagrab - Brindisi.
-The Kripke model is now reduced to only two possible worlds (*Fig. 11*).
+The claim by Agent 0 means it is now publicly known that Agent 0 either has route card Zurich - Brindisi, or route card Brest - Venezia.
+The claimed connection by Agent 2 reveals that Agent 2 either has route card Paris - Zagrab, or route card Zagrab - Brindisi.
+The Kripke model is now reduced to only two possible worlds, see *Fig. 11*.

 <div style="display:flex">
      <div style="flex:1;padding-right:10px;">